 “Normal humans” experience empathy?
 Psychology’s biggest lie.

-An extensive and clearly written discussion of the factors that produce stress in captive animals.
-I believe that Asperger children are the human equivalent of animals forced to function in a “captive” state, and must endure rejection, neglect and outright hostility on the part of modern social typicals, who are misled by psychologists.
-So-called symptoms of a “disorder” are reactions to an unhealthy social regime that also harms many typical children.
+Below: An extensive and clearly written discussion of the factors that produce stress in captive animals.
+I believe that Asperger children are the human equivalent of animals forced to function in a “captive” state, and must endure rejection, neglect and outright hostility on the part of modern social typicals, who are misled by psychologists into believing that ASD / Asperger types are defective subhumans.
+Many of the symptoms of our so-called “disorder” are reactions to an unhealthy social regime that also harms many typical children.

 GOOGLE: Most Downloaded Applied Animal Behaviour Science Articles / First article listed: Sources of Stress in Captivity